lusend/website/src/pages/faculty/proposal/domestic.md

 _\*The dates below are for trips that operate as a full LU Send Trip.
 These trips are overnight, more than 50 miles away from Liberty’s campus, include culture immersion, academic credit (or CSER credit), and a service opportunity.
 An LU Send Trip Coordinator manages the logistics, budget, excused absences, out of bed requests, etc. Proposals should be sent in 9 months before departure._

 All of the proposal dates are hard deadlines.
-Deadlines will appear in red 30 days out and be removed once they have passed.
+All of the proposal dates are hard deadlines that are set 9 months before departure.
+Proposals that are received after the set deadline will not be approved.

 <!-- Will automatically update and sort -->
 <!-- Make sure {date-turnredafter="number"} is included -->